baphled/acceptable_model/README.md

 Inpired by a conversation with @craigwebster I've been thinking lately about APIs and how to separate presentation logic from controllers and models in a clean way.

-`
-  class Artist
+So we have a model, that has a few associations and accessors ` class Artist
     attr_accessor :name, :albums, :songs, :debut